Grave robbers targeting historic cemetery in Miami

 Kennedy has been searching for his great-grandmother's grave.
 He does what he can when he can.
 He's sickened to see fresh damage and bones stolen.

-"This is historic ground.
-Funding or whatever it may be, it has to be saved.
-It shouldn't be like this," Kennedy said.
+"This is historic ground," Kennedy said.
+"I mean, I don't see no way, funding or whatever it may be, it has to be saved.
+It shouldn't be like this."

 Copyright 2018 by WPLG Local10.com - All rights reserved.